WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Clear the preview address to return to the index page.

-<span class="tutorialStep"></span> In the preview of the index page, click the entry for a team member.

-<span class="tutorialStep"></span> Click the tile for a team member to navigate to the corresponding page for that person.
+<span class="tutorialStep"></span> In the preview of the index page, click the tile for a team member to navigate to that person's page.

 ## Fill out the person template